St. Paul's Community Development Corporation

 Hundreds of community volunteers from the Paterson area prepare and serve meals to shelter clients.

-The Emergency Men's Shelter provides emergency housing, clothing and food to as many as 50 homeless men every night.
-Our Shelter staff work to make each client's stay as brief and helpful as possible by providing referrals for housing, employment, mental health and rehabilitation services.
-The Shelter relies on volunteer support from nearly 30 area churches and over three hundred volunteers per year who bring prepared food and serve hot meals each night.
+The St. Paul's Community Development Corporation (SPCDC) Emergency Men's Shelter provides emergency housing, clothing and food to as many as 40 homeless men per night.
+Our Shelter staff work to make each resident's stay as brief and helpful as possible by providing referrals for housing, employment, mental health and rehabilitation services.
+The SPCDC Emergency Men's Shelter relies on volunteer support from nearly 30 area churches and civic organizations (representing some 50+ volunteers) per year who bring prepared food and serve hot meals each night.

-As a condition of staying in our facility, all residents must participate in day programs to help them treat their addictions, address their educational needs, or find work.
+As a condition of staying at our facility, all residents must participate in day programs to help them treat their addictions, address their educational needs and/or find work.

-When we discharge clients from the Shelter, we give them instructions and referrals designed to help them overcome their problems, and many of our clients are eventually able to find a rental, secure new employment, or move in with family and friends.
+When residents are discharged from the Shelter, instructions and referrals designed to help them overcome their problems and continue on a path of recovery and reaffirmation are provided.
+Many residents eventually are able to find a rental apartment, secure new employment or move in with family and friends.

-It is our ultimate goal to work with clients to identify the root causes of their homeless condition.
-Through collaboration, we give our clients a sense of control over their own futures, and consequently make them more likely to take responsibility for their own goals.
+It is the ultimate goal of the SPCDC Emergency Men's Shelter to work with clients to identify the root causes of their homeless condition.
+Through collaboration, we give our residents a sense of control over their own futures and consequently make them more likely to take responsibility for their own goals.

 Previous Next